grant-king/ML_progress/log.md

 **Today's Progress:** Django introduction tutorials one and two at djangoproject.com.
 Scrapy introduction at scrapy.org.

 **Thoughts:** Going through the Django tutorials on their main site.
 Tutorials are working so far but some of the content goes beyond what I want to spend time learning about right now.
 I am able to gloss over some things here without forfeiting much utility.
 Scrapy is a web scraping framework that was mentioned on awesome-django.com resource list, I think will be extremely useful.

+Day 70: September 9, 2018

+**Today's Progress:** Second and third Django introduction tutorials.

+**Thoughts:** This is doing more than I want to with Django right now but I hope breezing through the more-advanced steps in the tutorial will at least give me a better understanding of how things work within the framework.

+**Link to work:**
 <!---

 Day x: September x, 2018